metablaster/WindowsFirewallRuleset/Readme/PredefinedRules.md

 # Grouping predefined rules

-TODO: following information is not up to date
+TODO: following information is out of date

 Predefined group or comment / new group